Modeling Long Cycles: Cyclical properties of macroeconomic and financial variables

-To better visualize the cyclical dynamics consistent with the data, for each series ${y_t}$, we plot in Figure \ref{fig:irf} the impulse responses to a one-standard-deviation shock to the innovation $u_{0}$ of all cyclical specifications in the 95\% confidence sets $CS_{n,1-\alpha}$.\footnote{For credit to private non-financial sector, the standard deviation of the innovation is computed assuming no serial correlation.} The dynamics shown in the figure resonate with the results in Table \ref{tbl:empirical}.
-Financial variables such as credit to private non-financial sector and home prices exhibit much longer cycles than the business cycle variables.
+To better visualize the cyclical dynamics consistent with the data, for each series ${y_t}$, we plot in Figure \ref{fig:irf} the impulse responses to a one-standard-deviation shock to the innovation $u_{0}$ of all cyclical specifications in the 95\% confidence sets $CS_{n,1-\alpha}$.\footnote{For the credit to the private non-financial sector, the standard deviation of the innovation is computed assuming no serial correlation.} The dynamics shown in the figure resonate with the results in Table \ref{tbl:empirical}.
+Financial variables such as the credit to the private non-financial sector and the home prices exhibit much longer cycles than the business cycle variables.
 The duration from peaks to troughs is at least 25-30 quarters in financial cycles and at least 15 quarters in business cycles.
-In addition, the financial cycles are also more pronounced.
-For a one-standard deviation shock, the initial amplitude of the cyclical response is approximately 3 to 7 times the standard deviation for credit and home prices, and about 1.5 to 3 times for unemployment rate and hours per capita.
+Furthermore, financial cycles are also more pronounced: for a one-standard deviation shock, the initial amplitude of the cyclical response is approximately 3 to 7 times the standard deviation for the credit and the home prices, and about 1.5 to 3 times for the unemployment rate and the hours per capita.

 For real GDP per capita, the impulse responses are split into two parts.
-On the left, the axis corresponds the set of impulse responses similar to those observed in unemployment rate and hours per capita.
+On the left, the axis corresponds to the set of impulse responses similar to those observed in the unemployment rate and the hours per capita.
 On the right, the axis maps to the set of cyclical impulse responses with large amplitudes and high persistences.
 Note that the scale of the axis on the right has increased by 10-fold.
-While the possibility of having much longer and highly persistent stochastic cycles cannot be rejected, real GDP per capita do also share similar dynamics to unemployment rate and hours per capita.\footnote{Note also that hours per capita is much more persistent than unemployment rate and real GDP per capita. }
+Although the possibility of having much longer and highly persistent stochastic cycles cannot be rejected, the real GDP per capita shares a similar dynamic to the unemployment rate and the hours per capita.\footnote{Note also that the hours per capita is much more persistent than the unemployment rate and the real GDP per capita. }